Aylur/ags-docs/src/content/docs/config/services.md

 ---
 title: Services
-description: Builtig services to query system information
+description: Builtin services to query system information
 ---

 A Service is an instance of a [GObject.Object](https://gjs-docs.gnome.org/gobject20~2.0/gobject.object)